 There are several instances where nipple correction surgery may be required.
 This can include having inverted nipples, enlarged nipples or the areola appears widened.
 These are all common concerns for both men and women.
 Nipple correction can also be referred to as areola surgery or inverted nipple correction surgery.

 What Is Areola Surgery?

-How Is The Treatment Conducted?
+How Is The Inverted Nipple Correction Conducted?

 The technique used for the treatment depends on the type of nipple correction that you require.
 It will be performed under general or local anaesthetic and you should expect it to take between 30 minutes and 2 hours.
 As the surgery isn’t as extensive as other procedures, you should be able to return home the same day as you have the areola surgery.

 An incision will be placed around the areola area where work will begin to adjust the appearance of the nipple.
 Excess tissue may need to be removed in order to make the corrections.
-Surgery involving inverted nipples requires a splint to be applied so that the nipple can remain in a protruding position.
+Surgery involving inverted nipple correction requires a splint to be applied so that the nipple can remain in a protruding position.

-What Happens After Surgery?
+What Happens After Areola Surgery?

 As the downtime for the areola surgery is relatively short, you should expect to go home the same day.
 There will be some form of swelling and bruising but this will fade over time.
-You should ensure that someone is available to pick you up after the surgery.
+You should ensure that someone is available to pick you up after the nipple correction surgery.

 To prevent the nipple compressing again or being interfered with, it will also be advised not to wear padded bras or tight clothing for around 2 weeks.
 A gauze bandage may be applied, though.

 Patients recover at different rates, so any concerns that you have should be discussed during your inverted nipple correction consultation.